mullerdavid/ctf_writeups/ecsc23_coach_hw/WRITEUP.md

 ![](screenshots/25.png)

 Fixing is usually switching a letter or deleting some letters.
 It can be easily done with hand and a simple text editor.
 Each dump in it's own line.
-The differences can be seen, and resyncing the patterns can also be done visally.
+The differences can be seen, and resyncing the patterns can also be done visually.

-Sometimes the fix is not that obvious from 4 dumps (eg no majority vote), but in that case, the index is easy to obtain for that pattern and can be done visally on an interactive graph.
+Sometimes the fix is not that obvious from 4 dumps (e.g. no majority vote), but in that case, the index is easy to obtain for that pattern and can be done visually on an interactive graph.
 Like when there are `oooL` and `oLoL` in the picture above at the same index, there are 2 votes for each letter.

 ![](screenshots/26.png)
 ![](screenshots/27.png)